enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 4. Server Installation

 Login to your server as _root_ via SSH if you haven't done this already.
-You will probably never need to login as _root_ again after this, because we are going to create a new user now.
+You will probably never need to login as _root_ again after this, because we are going to create a new user now (and will actually block root access during this process).

 #### Create a user